 Some of it blocks you from using essential features unless you pay up, while other software relentlessly nags you to buy the full version.
 Additionally, some of it will only allow you to use it for a limited time before it locks you out unless you pay for it.
 None of the software you will find on this list does any of this.
 All of it is fully functional, nag-free, and has no time limits.

-Avast’s free software anti-virus has gained a good reputation online for being tough on malware but gentle on your PC.
+Avast’s free software anti-virus has gained an excellent reputation online for being tough on malware but gentle on your PC.
 It uses a minimal amount of system resources and doesn’t bug you to buy the full version.
-Best of all though, it’s one of the top rated anti-viruses for detecting and removing malware.
-The free version also comes with helpful components, such as a safe browsing browser plugin that prevents you from going to unsafe websites, a safe shopping browser plugin that can help you find the lowest prices for products at the most reputable online stores, and a Wi-Fi inspection tool that scans your network for potential security issues.
+Best of all though, it’s one of the top-rated anti-viruses for detecting and removing malware.
+The free version also comes with helpful components, such as a safe browsing browser plugin that prevents you from going to unsafe websites, a secure shopping browser plugin that can help you find the lowest prices for products at the most reputable online stores, and a Wi-Fi inspection tool that scans your network for potential security issues.

-ShareX is a handy little screenshot tool which is great to use if you take frequent screenshots that need to be edited and shared.
-This tiny little tool comes with all the components you need to take all kinds of screenshots, edit them, and share them.
-It can screenshot your entire screen, a specific window, a specific portion of a window, or a specific region.
+ShareX is a handy little screenshot tool which is excellent to use if you take many screenshots that need editing and sharing.
+This tiny little tool comes with all the components you need to make all kinds of screenshots, edit them, and share them.
+It can screenshot your entire screen, a specific window, a particular portion of a window, or a region.

 Do you hate paying for Microsoft Office?
 Then you will probably fall in love with LibreOffice, the open-sourced alternative to Microsoft Office which is 100% free software.
 LibreOffice is a lightweight office suite that includes many of the same features as Microsoft Office.
 It is fully capable of saving to Microsoft Office file formats as well as opening them.